kawansoft/SympleGit-Java/README.md

 1. It supports one to one calls corresponding to Git command line calls.
 2. It has wrappers classes for main Git actions, with easy names to use.
-3. It is extendable & customizable using Artificial Intelligence following the AI-XOSS doctrine.
+3. It is extendable & customizable using Artificial Intelligence following the AI-XOSS (AI-Extendable Open Source Software) pattern, this will be detailed.

 ## Why choose SympleGit when there is already JGit?